 The practical component of the course is a unique 6-month research/audit placement in a local NHS trust that maintains a training relationship with our doctoral programme.
 Students are assigned to placements, where they will work with Clinical Psychologists on clinical audit and research, as applicable to the specific setting of the placement.
 On-site supervision is provided by a clinical supervisor.
 Every effort is made to match students' interests with the available placement opportunities.
 The formal output of the placement is a written dissertation comprising a literature review and a report of the research work carried out during the placement, to be completed under the guidance of an academic supervisor.

 [NOTE: This course will not lead to a license to practice as a Clinical Psychologist.
 It is a qualification that will significantly strengthen students' academic and work experience credentials required for entry into the professional doctoral training that is required for licensed clinical practice.]

 Teaching consists of lectures and seminars plus additional workshops.

 You will have an average of 8 – 10 hours of lectures and 4 hours of seminars per week in Term 1.
-Assessment is mainly by submission of assignments and a class test.
+Assessment is mainly by submission of assignments, take-home examinations and class tests.

 Duration – 1 year